Amos47/2400/Chapter 3.md

 Figure LJ.
 The prototyping process![SDLC Phases](http://riordan.ca/images/proto.png)

 Figure LJ provides a pictorial overview of the prototyping process as it relates to software development.
 First, note that there are no more bunnies, cats or dogs as a cost of finding errors.
-Replaced with a bunch of mice becasue there's not as much at stake.
-The exposed system is smaller, the changes more easily made and the investment in development much smaller.
-This is great.
+Replaced with a bunch of mice because there's not as much at stake.
+The exposed and under-scrutiny part of the system is smaller, the changes more easily made and the investment in development much smaller.
+This is an improvement over the SDLC.

 Next, note that the red lines connecting steps 3, 4 and 5, unlike in the SDLC, can be repeated (or iterated) as often as necessary until the evaluation at step 6 branches to step 7, effectively exiting the prototype loop when the system is ready for delivery.
-The obviously pivotal step is #6, where the outcome of the prototype evaluation can branch to either a refinement of the current design (step 3), a revisit of the system requirements (if the prototype is introducing a refinement) or to the delivery of a finished product (step 7).
+The obviously pivotal step is #6, where in addition to branching to step 7, the outcome of the prototype evaluation can branch to either a refinement of the current design (step 3) or to a revisit of the system requirements if the prototype is introducing a refinement (step 2).
+So it’s really all about the user feedback.
+This is an important advantage for prototyping.
 ### The prototyping process for software development
 1. Project inception and feasibility stage is a given.
 We don’t just start producing a system out of nowhere.
 There must be demonstrated need and management approval if working in a large organisation.
 2. Perform a basic requirements analysis, but not as in-depth as in the SDLC.
 Often, the riskiest bits of the system are modelled early.
 If you can do the hard stuff, the easy stuff will fall into place.
 So we get the nitty-gritty details; the make-or-break stuff.
 Often, difficult but manageable details such as security are ignored in the early stages.